jpniederer/Dev-eryday/_posts/2017-11-26-Weekly-Update-November-19-25.markdown

 ---
 layout: post
 title:  "Weekly Update: November 19-25, 2017"
-date: 2017-11-19 15:45:00 +0000
+date: 2017-11-26 11:35:00 +0000
 categories: Dev-eryday
 ---
 I got a new toy this week.
 For the last month or so I've been wanting to get an [iPad Pro][pro].
-I finally broke down and bought it.
+I finally broke down and bought one.
 I'm planning to use the device as an idea and learning machine.
 Another strong reason for wanting it was so I can use it as a mobile secondary monitor when I'm on the go.
 I haven't spent enough time with it to say anything definitive about it yet, but both the device and the Apple Pencil are compelling tools.
+The device is fast and is an amazing information consumption machine.
 I'm currently using it to prototype some potential logos and the transition from writing on paper to writing on a tablet has been smoother than I thought possible.

 Finished
 --------